interlay/interbtc-ui/src/assets/user-guide.md

 *   the amount of locked DOT stake,
 *   whether the Staked Relayer is currently active.

-As long as the table shows “Ok”, you can safely use the bridge.
+You can safely use the bridge as long as the table shows "Ok".